 Complaints will be promptly and thoroughly investigated by the Title IX Coordinator and appropriate person or persons.
 Investigations will be designed to protect the reasonable privacy interests of all parties concerned.
 All parties must cooperate with and provide information relative to these investigations.
 Disciplinary and corrective action, up to and including discharge, will be taken dependent upon the circumstances and as appropriate.
+Claire Bourgeois is the campus Title IX Coordinator.
+She can be contacted using the following methods:

-Dr. James Brown is the campus Title IX Coordinator.
-He can be contacted using the following methods:
+Phone: +33 (0) 1 45.38.74.55

-- Phone: +33 (0) 1 45.38.74.55 - Email: jbrown@schiller.edu
+• Email: claire.bourgeois@schiller.edu